g-milligan/gulp-templates/README.md

 Once the project is built, running gulp will perform default development operations, such as:

--open the project in a browser tab
+- open the project in a browser tab when starting the gulp command
--automatically reload the browser when html or js is saved -live reload the window when css is saved
+- automatically reload the browser when html or js is saved
+- live reload the window when css is saved
--compile sass and minify javascript, as needed (configurable in gulpfile.js)
+- compile sass and minify javascript, as needed (configurable in gulpfile.js)

 # Setup